 Skin Cancer Can Still Occur in People with Darker Skin

 Studies have shown that people with darker skin are less prone to skin cancer.
 According to the CDC those with fairer skin are at the highest skin cancer risk.
 The least amount of skin cancer incidence and death is amongst those with darker skin.
 However, there is a great misconception that darker skin pigmentation is totally spared from getting skin cancer.

 Basal cell carcinoma (BCC) is the most common skin cancer in North America and presents in sun-exposed areas of the skin.
-One study of 14 African-American patients with BCC reported most of their lesions show no clinical signs or symptoms.
+One study of 14 African-American patients with BCC reported most of their lesions showed no clinical signs or symptoms.
 It was found that in both African American and Caucasian patients, BCC is associated with exposure to UV-radiation.
 Therefore, emphasizing the use of sun protective methods is of importance.

 People with Darker Skin Still Need to Wear Sunscreen

 Sunscreen is still a vital part of good sun protective habits, even for those with darker skin.
 It is important to choose the right type of sunscreen that will have broad-spectrum protection against both UV type A and UV type B, such as zinc oxide based sunscreens.
 In those with darker skin, tinted sunscreens will be important so that they blend into the skin more naturally.

 * This Website is for general skin beauty, wellness, and health information only.
 This Website is not to be used as a substitute for medical advice, diagnosis or treatment of any health condition or problem.
 The information provided on this Website should never be used to disregard, delay, or refuse treatment or advice from a physician or a qualified health provider.

 Brenner M, Hearing VJ.
 The protective role of melanin against UV damage in human skin.
 Photochem Photobiol.2008;84(3):539-549; PMID: 18435612 Link to research.